pwbriggs/music-assistant.github.io/docs/companion-app.md

 !!! tip "This is still in very early alpha.
 Bugs *will* be present."
-    Please help finding them, you can report any bugs on the [Discord server](https://discord.gg/kaVm8hGpne) or in the [repo issues](https://github.com/music-assistant/music-assistant-desktop/issues)
+    Please help finding them.
+You can report any bugs on the [Discord server](https://discord.gg/kaVm8hGpne) or in the [repo issues](https://github.com/music-assistant/music-assistant-desktop/issues)

 ## Setup

-When starting the app for the first time you are asked about some information about the Music Assistant Server.
+When starting the app for the first time you are asked for some information about the Music Assistant Server.

 ![image](https://github.com/Un10ck3d/massapp/assets/74015378/cb97aa3e-12d8-4992-bfc6-0b58cedb81da)

-!!! example "The app requires that the webserver is exposed.
+!!! note "The app requires that the webserver is exposed.
 You can set that in the settings"
     ![How to fix](https://raw.githubusercontent.com/music-assistant/music-assistant-desktop/main/cant_connect_error.gif)

 ## Features

 ### [Squeezelite](https://en.wikipedia.org/wiki/Squeezelite)

 Squeezelite comes embedded into the application.
-This allows you playing music to your computer.
+This allows playback of music to your computer.
 The player name will be the same as your computer name.
 You can change the name in Music Assistant settings.
 You can also toggle if you wish to enable squeezelite at all.

 ### [Discord Rich Presence](https://discord.com/developers/docs/rich-presence/how-to#so-what-is-it)